luliang333/group_project_1/README.md

 * Finish poverty rate vs. cancer rate in each county in California notebook
 * Based on test results, write our alternate and null hypothesis
-* Create presentation PPT
+* DK create presentation PPT and present introduction/conclusion
-* Decide who will be responsible for presenting which parts
+* RR will present latitude, NT will present longtitude, L will present poverty
-* Write script
+* Write scripts you have 2.5 minutes each

 #### The areas we will look at are: